fast-aircraft-design/FAST-OAD/README.md

 ✨ Contributing
 ---------------

-Contributions are welcome !
+Contributions are welcome!
 If you want to report a bug or request new features, feel free to drop an issue.
 For issue pertaining to the framework itself, use the following [link](https://github.com/fast-aircraft-design/FAST-OAD/issues/new/choose).
 For issues that have to do with the models, make sure to report it in the repository of the affected plugin.
 In any case, make sure to check the [recommended practices](https://github.com/fast-aircraft-design/FAST-OAD/wiki/Good-practices).